coingaming/asset_import/README.md

 Webpack asset imports directly in Elixir code.
 For example in Phoenix controllers/views/templates or LiveView's.

 ## Features
-- Only load assets that are actually used for current render.
+- Only load assets that are used for current render.
 - Helps to avoid assets over, under, or double fetching.
-- Optimal asset packaging and cacheability with webpack code splitting.
+- Optimal asset packaging and cache reuse with Webpack code splitting.
 - Supports Phoenix LiveView's by loading assets dynamically.
 - Supports mix dependencies that are using `asset_import`.